-First as the Interfaith Hospitality Network, later as Inter-Faith Housing Alliance, and now as Family Promise Montco PA, we have served vulnerable families in Montgomery County who are experiencing homelessness for more than 35 years.
+First as Inter-Faith of Ambler, later as Inter-Faith Housing Alliance, and now as Family Promise Montco PA, we have served vulnerable families in Montgomery County who are experiencing homelessness for more than 40 years.

 Founder Lei Barry’s call to action was born of personal experience.
 In 1965, she and her two children became homeless and struggled for years before being able to access the resources they needed to improve their lives.
 This lived experience led Lei, along with other members of the Ambler area community, to launch a 24-hour emergency hotline to connect homeless families with community resources.

 Within seven years, the program evolved to also provide emergency shelter, food, and crucial services to homeless families.
-Lei mobilized a coalition of faith-based organizations within the Montgomery County community to establish the Interfaith Hospitality Network.
+Lei mobilized a coalition of faith-based organizations within the Montgomery County community to establish the Interfaith Hospitality Network in 1989.
 It was the first Pennsylvania affiliate and the fourth in the nation.

-The Food Pantry in Abington, which has served Montgomery County families in need since 1970, became a program of our organization in 2001.
-The pantry, located in Roslyn, last year assisted more than 2,100 individuals experiencing food insecurity.
+The Food Pantry in Abington, which has served Montgomery County families in need since 1970, became a program of our organization in 2006.
+The pantry, located in Roslyn, last year assisted nearly 1,900 individuals experiencing food insecurity.